alixinne/libshadertoy/docs/INSTALL.md

 provided `Makefile` should be used.
 See `debian/control` for the up-to-date list of build dependencies.

-The packages for Ubuntu Xenial and Debian Stretch can be built using [sbuild](https://wiki.debian.org/sbuild) and a suitably setup [schroot](https://wiki.debian.org/Schroot).
+The packages for Ubuntu Bionic and Debian Stretch can be built using [sbuild](https://wiki.debian.org/sbuild) and a suitably setup [schroot](https://wiki.debian.org/Schroot).
 Here is a reminder on how to setup such an environment (Debian Stretch instructions, based on provided links).